SamuelSwartzberg/flashcardifying_text_temp/inf.md

 most configurable commands are done so by a config file, either at ~/.commandname or XDG_CONFIG_HOME/commandname if following the XDG base directory specification, some also read from a global config file generally in /etc. Some commands also have a file ending in rc for config in those locations, though rc files generally specify commands to run beforehand more than settings.

+The unix philosophy says each program should do one thing well and be designed to work together with other programs, most commonly by accepting text as IO.

 ##### common syntax considerations